 4. What is the difference between robbery and theft?

-Although robbery and theft both involving stealing something that lawfully belongs to someone else, robbery includes the additional element of the presence of violence including physical violence and threats.
+Although robbery and theft both involving stealing something that lawfully belongs to someone else, robbery includes the additional element of the presence of violence including physical violence and/or threats.
 This makes robbery a more serious charge than theft.